JackPotat0/jackpotat0.github.io/docs/game.md

 | B | B | A+ | C |  |

 #### Valkyrie Profile (PS1)
-A very experimental game and a breath of fresh air into typical the typical JRPG scene.
+A very experimental game and a breath of fresh air into the typical JRPG scene.
 A one-of-a-kind experience we might not ever seen again.
 I expected to like this game a lot more but in the end it is just pretty good.
 However it deserves to be one of the JRPG classics due to its uniqueness.

 Story/Plot: The premise is that the player as a Death Goddess Lenneth and recruiting dead souls to fight a war in heaven (sounds like the perfect setting for gacha to me).
 The progression is sort of linear but not quite.
 It seems there are optional progression but isn't really all that important in the first playthrough.